Variation of Leases: Minute of Extension and Variation Example

-• The key question is whether the change is a true variation of the existing lease or is treated in substance as a new lease or surrender and regrant.
+• The main tax question is whether the document is just a variation or creates a new taxable event.

 Scroll down for the full analysis.